HIV and cancer

-The human immunodeficiency virus (HIV) can be spread through contact with infected bodily fluids such as blood and semen.
-Most often, the virus is spread through sexual contact or sharing of needles.
-HIV then infects a type of cell called ‘T-cells’, which form part of the immune system that protects us from disease.
+The human immunodeficiency virus (HIV) can be spread through blood-to-blood contact.
+For example by sharing unsterilised needles, razors or toothbrushes, or through unprotected sex.
+The virus is most commonly spread through sexual contact.
+HIV infects a type of cell called ‘T-cells’, which form part of our immune system – the body’s defence against disease.

 Once someone is infected with HIV, they are infected for life.
 More than 100,000 people in the UK live with HIV.

 Only 1 in 1000 cases of cancer in the UK are caused by HIV.
 This is partly because eye cancer and Kaposi sarcoma are very rare cancers in the UK.
 But virtually all cases of Kaposi sarcoma occur in people who have HIV.

 People with HIV who develop AIDS are at higher risk of cancer than those who do not.

 HIV infects and kills T-cells.
 T-cells are part of our immune system.
 They can usually destroy cells infected with cancer-causing viruses.
 This immune response can help to clear the infection before cancer can develop.

 People with HIV have fewer T cells, so they can’t fight infections as easily.
 Viruses like Kaposi’s Sarcoma Herpes Virus (KSHV), Human herpesvirus-8 (HHV-8), Epstein-Barr virus (EBV) and Human papillomavirus (HPV) can then cause cells to grow and divide out of control.
 This can lead to cancer.

 The best way to avoid HIV-linked cancers is to avoid infection with the virus altogether.
 In the UK, the most common way to catch HIV is through unprotected sexual contact, so using a condom or another barrier method of protection during sex is important.